Benito Alessi

 Benito Alessi is a fictional character from the Australian soap opera Neighbours, played by George Spartels.
 Benito was introduced along with his wife and two sons, following the announcement of several cast departures.
-Spartels was glad to bring something different to the show as part of the first ethnic family.
+Spartels was glad to bring something different to the show as part of the first family with Italian heritage.
 He thought the introduction of the Alessis showed viewers "a broader picture" of Australia, after the show was criticised for not accurately representing suburban life.
 He made his first appearance during the episode broadcast on 28 July 1992.

 Benito was described as being "typically Italian" by writer Josephine Monroe.
 He wants his sons to excel in everything they do, but is left disappointed.
 The character has a comedic rivalry with business partner Lou Carpenter (Tom Oliver), which Spartels enjoyed playing.
 Benito and Cathy's marriage is tested by her desire to have another child, Benito's secret vasectomy and the revelation that they had a daughter, who was placed for adoption.
 Spartels chose to leave the serial to record a children's music album and his final scenes aired on 28 May 1993.

 Casting

-Benito and his wife Cathy Alessi (Elspeth Ballantyne) were introduced in July 1992, shortly after their sons Marco Alessi (Felice Arena) and Rick Alessi (Dan Falzon).
-The family's introduction followed the announced departures of several regular characters.
+The arrival of the new Alessi family was confirmed in the 11 July 1992 issue of TV Week.
+Di Stanley reported that George Spartels and Elspeth Ballantyne were "in charge of the clan" as parents Benito and Cathy Alessi, whose teenage sons Marco Alessi (Felice Arena) and Rick Alessi (Dan Falzon) had previously been introduced.
+The Alessi family's introduction followed the announced departures of several regular characters.
 They were the first "truly ethnic family group" to be introduced into the cast, and were given immediate links within the series as relations of sisters Caroline Alessi (Gillian Blakeney) and Christina Alessi (Gayle Blakeney).
 Spartels relished the challenge of portraying a member of the Alessi family, explaining "Being half Greek myself – and knowing lots of Italians and Greeks – I thought it was interesting to bring a different flavour to the show."
 He also believed the introduction of the Alessis was "a sign of maturity" and a chance for viewers to see "a broader picture" of Australia, after the show was criticised for not representing suburban life as it was at the time.